jsvenson/laravel-sass/README.md

 ## When deploying ...

 .. then make sure you comment out this line again: `SassCompiler::run("scss/", "css/");`.
-Future releases of this tool will have a development/production switch/recognizer.
+If you used `SassCompiler::runInEnvironment()` you can leave it in if you like.

 ## Used scripts